jeffgbutler/mybatis-kotlin-examples/README.md

 ### example03 - Nested Objects

-This example shows how to write Kotlin code for a class hierarchy where a class (Person in this case) has an attribute that is another class (Address in this case).
+This example shows how to write Kotlin for a class hierarchy where a class (Person in this case) has an attribute that is another class (Address in this case).
 With this example we can no longer use Kotlin data classes because of the way that MyBatis constructs an object graph in cases like this.